advanced-computer-lab-2023/Sonic-Clinic/README.md

 ### 3. Profile

 - Access the "My profile" section
-- You can click on 'change your password' to update your password, view and add family members, upload and edit helath records and explore and subscribe to available health packages
+- You can click on 'change your password' to update your password.
+- View and add family members, either new users or existing users.
+- Upload and view your helath records.
+- Explore and subscribe to available health packages and view all your subscription history.

 ### Doctor:
 ### 1. Manage Appointments

 - Access "My Appointments" in the menu to view and filter booked appointments by date and time.
-- Access "Free slots" inside the "My Appointments" section to add free appointments slots that patients can book.
+- Access "Free slots" inside the "My Appointments" section to add free appointment slots that patients can book.
-- Access "Follow-up requests" inside the "My Appointments" section to search and accept or reject follow-ups.
+- Access "Follow-up requests" inside the "My Appointments" section to search and accept or reject follow up requests from patients.

 ### 2. Manage Patients

 - Access the "My Patient" section in the menu to view and filter your patients by appointment status.
 - You can search for a patient by his/her name
-- Click on a desired patient to see his detailed information, schedule a follow-up for an old appointment, upload his health records, add, view, update and delete prescriptions.
+- Click on a desired patient to see his detailed information, schedule a follow-up for an old appointment, upload his/her health records, add, view, update and delete prescriptions.

 ### 3. Profile

 - Access the "My profile" section in the menu
 - You can click on 'change your password'to update your password and you can view your employment contract pdf.
+- You can click on the pen icon to update some personal information.

 ### Admin:
 ### 1. Profile

-- Access the "My profile" section in the menu to view your personal details
+- Access the "My profile" section in the menu to view your personal details.
-- You can click on 'change your password' to update your password
+- You can click on 'change your password' to update your password.

 ### 2. Patient